Jerrysuper123/eventfulAPI/README.md

 # eventful API
 eventful API is a restful API, designed using Node js (express) and Mongodb.
-It mainly used to connected to the eventful web app, built using React.
+It mainly used to connected to the its front-end web app, built using React.